 Timber Lifespan Outdoors: How Long Wood Really Lasts Outside

 Timber is one of the most popular construction materials for outdoor projects, but its lifespan outdoors depends heavily on wood species, exposure conditions, treatment, and maintenance.
 When used outside, timber is constantly exposed to moisture, UV radiation, insects, and temperature changes — all of which can significantly shorten its service life if not properly managed.
+It's a bit like leaving a cotton shirt out in the garden year-round; some fabrics will cope far better than others, and how you look after them makes all the difference.

 This guide explains how long different types of timber last outdoors, what factors affect durability, and how to extend the lifespan of wood structures such as decks, fences, pergolas, and sheds.
+We've also included a rough estimator tool further down — it's a starting point, not a guarantee, but it can help you compare scenarios and get a feel for how much difference a good maintenance plan can make.

 Average Lifespan of Timber Used Outdoors

 The lifespan of outdoor timber varies widely.
 Some untreated softwoods may last only a few years, while naturally durable hardwoods can perform for decades even without chemical treatment.
+It's worth remembering that these figures assume typical conditions — a particularly wet year or an unusually shaded spot that stays damp can shift things noticeably.
+We've seen fences in one garden fail five years before an identical one just down the road, simply because of how water sits in the soil.

 - Untreated softwood: 2–5 years